-An electrical transformer is an apparatus designed to change A/C power from one voltage to another.
-A transformer, available as a 3 phase or single phase, is composed of 3 parts: a coil, the primary winding and the secondary winding.
+An electrical phase transformer is an apparatus designed to change A/C power from one voltage to another.
+Types of electrical transformers include 3 phase or single phase, composed of 3 parts: a coil, the primary winding and the secondary winding.
 “Windings” consists of coils of wire wrapped around a core of iron or metal.
 Electrical current is fed into the primary winding, and is transformed into magnetic energy.
 The transformer core then carries the magnetic energy to the secondary winding, which changes the voltage.

 Disconnect & Safety Switches

-A safety and disconnect switch is an electrical device that disconnects electrical power from its source of voltage.
+An electrical disconnect switch is a device that disconnects electrical power from its source of voltage.
 Disconnect switches are used to manually open and close a circuit.

 An electrical load center is a panel that contains a service entrance main connection and circuit protection for industrial and residential applications.
 There are 3 types of electrical load centers: Main Breaker Load Centers (most popular), Fusible Main Load Centers and Main Lug Load Centers.
 A load center is sometimes referred to as a circuit breaker transformer box or a fuse panel.